-where update_name is the file name of the update you downloaded earlier.
+Where update_name is the file name of the update you downloaded earlier.

 The update process begins.
 When the update is complete, the appliance reboots.

-You can monitor the update and complete any post-update steps as described in the following sections:
+- 5. Monitor the update and complete any post-update steps as described in the following sections:

-- Updating a Defense Center on page 9 - Updating a Managed Device on page 11
+- Updating a Defense Center on page 9

+- Updating Managed Devices on page 11